Hakodate: Night Views, Morning Markets, and Western History

 Food

-• Shio ramen — Hakodate’s ramen style uses a clear salt-based broth, lighter than Sapporo’s miso.
+• Shio ramen — Hakodate’s ramen style uses a clear salt-based broth, lighter and more delicate than Sapporo’s rich miso or Asahikawa’s soy.
+It is the oldest ramen style in Hokkaido, influenced by Chinese noodle soup.
+Ajisai and Seiryuken are two well-regarded shops.
+A bowl runs ¥800–1,000 (~$5–7).
 See our ramen guide.

-• Lucky Pierrot — a local fast-food chain found only in Hakodate.
-The Chinese chicken burger is the most popular item.
-Multiple locations around the city, each with different themed decor.
+• Lucky Pierrot — a local fast-food chain found only in Hakodate and the surrounding area.
+The Chinese chicken burger is the most popular item — fried chicken pieces in a sweet-sour sauce in a soft bun.
+It shouldn’t work, but it does.
+Multiple locations around the city, each with different themed decor ranging from circus to Victorian.
+Locals are fiercely loyal.
+About ¥400–600 (~$2.70–4) per burger.

 Getting There

-From Tokyo: Hokkaido Shinkansen to Shin-Hakodate-Hokuto (approximately 4 hours), then Hakodate Liner local train (20 minutes) to Hakodate Station.
+From Tokyo: Hokkaido Shinkansen to Shin-Hakodate-Hokuto (approximately 4 hours, ¥23,000/~$156), then Hakodate Liner local train (20 minutes, ¥440) to Hakodate Station.
+Covered by the Japan Rail Pass.
+Alternatively, fly to Hakodate Airport (1 hour 20 minutes from Haneda).

-Hakodate Airport: Domestic flights from Tokyo Haneda (1 hour 20 minutes).
-Airport to city centre by shuttle bus (20 minutes, 450 yen).
+Hakodate Airport: Domestic flights from Tokyo Haneda (JAL, ANA, Air Do).
+Airport to city centre by shuttle bus (20 minutes, ¥450/~$3).

 Getting Around

 • Mt.
-Hakodate Ropeway: From Motomachi base station to the summit.
+Hakodate Ropeway: From the Motomachi base station to the summit. ¥1,800 round trip.

 Where to Stay

-• Station area — convenient for morning market and transport
+• Station area — convenient for the morning market and transport connections.
+Business hotels from ¥5,000/night.

-• Bay area / Motomachi — atmospheric, close to sightseeing
+• Bay area / Motomachi — atmospheric, close to sightseeing, slightly higher prices.

-• Goryokaku area — quieter, local neighbourhood feel
+• Goryokaku area — quieter, local neighbourhood feel, good value.

 How Long to Stay

-1 day: Morning market, Motomachi walk, Mt.
+1 day: Morning market (early), Motomachi walk, Mt.
 Hakodate night view.
-Tight but possible.
+Tight but covers the essentials if you start at dawn and end late.

 Seasonal Highlights